GuildCrafts/web-development-js/CONTRIBUTING.md

 To start the review process, complete these steps:

-- [ ] Open a pull request with your new learning contract.
+- [ ] Open a pull request with your new goal.
   - [ ] Reference the goal issue in your pull request.
 - [ ] In a comment on the pull request, ask for a review from a librarian.